OWASP/owasp-mastg/risks/MASVS-STORAGE/1-store-sensitive-data-securely/data-unencrypted-external/risk.md

 ## Mitigations

 Sensitive data stored in the external storage should be encrypted, and any keys used for encryption methods should be protected by the device's hardware-backed keystore, where available.
 It is highly discouraged to include a cryptographic key inside the application.
+You can also consider storing your files in the Private App Sandbox Storage.

 - [Android's EncryptedFile API wrapper for file encryption](https://developer.android.com/reference/androidx/security/crypto/EncryptedFile)